Jon Hamm: 2007–2015: Breakthrough with Mad Men

 He had a recurring role in the sitcom The Increasingly Poor Decisions of Todd Margaret in 2012, as the servant of sociopathic billionaire Dave Mountford (Blake Harrison).
 He hosted the 21st ESPYS Awards on July 17, 2013.
 He played sports agent J.B.
 Bernstein in Disney's sports drama Million Dollar Arm (2014).
 He appeared with Daniel Radcliffe in A Young Doctor's Notebook, playing an older version of Radcliffe's character, from December 2012 to December 2013.
-In December 2014, he guest-starred in a special Christmas episode of the British science fiction anthology series Black Mirror, titled "White Christmas".
+In December 2014, he guest-starred in a special Christmas episode of the British science fiction anthology series Black Mirror, titled "White Christmas."
 He had a number of roles in 2015, including the comedy show Unbreakable Kimmy Schmidt and Wet Hot American Summer: First Day of Camp.
+He also guest-starred in an episode of the British comedy series Toast of London playing himself opposite Matt Berry in series 3, episode 3, "Hamm On Toast".
 He was featured in the animated comedy Minions as the voice of Herb Overkill.
 Despite mixed reviews, the film was a major success, grossing over $1 billion worldwide.

+2016–present: Career expansion

 Hamm featured in the Greg Mottola comedy Keeping Up with the Joneses, alongside Zach Galifianakis and Gal Gadot; the film was filmed during the spring of 2015 and was released in October 2016 (after being delayed seven months).
 In 2017, he appeared in the science fiction film Marjorie Prime, which premiered at the 2017 Sundance Film Festival, and subsequently appeared in Edgar Wright's comedy crime film Baby Driver and the drama Aardvark, which premiered at the 2017 South by Southwest Festival and the 2017 Tribeca Film Festival, respectively.
 In 2018, Hamm appeared in the drama Nostalgia and the political thriller Beirut.
 Hamm appeared in the BBC and Amazon's 2019 television adaptation of Terry Pratchett and Neil Gaiman's Good Omens as the Archangel Gabriel.
+From 2020 to 2021, he played himself in a recurring role in the HBO comedy series Curb Your Enthusiasm, appearing opposite Larry David.
+During this time he voiced roles in Bless the Harts, Invincible, and Marvel's M.O.D.O.K..

 In 2022, Hamm appeared in Top Gun: Maverick, the sequel to 1986's Top Gun.
-The same year Hamm reunited with Greg Mottola on their second collaboration and his Mad Men co-star John Slattery for Confess, Fletch.
+The same year, Hamm reunited with Greg Mottola on their second collaboration and his Mad Men co-star John Slattery for Confess, Fletch.
 It is the first installment in the Fletch series to not star Chevy Chase in the titular role.
 Hamm plays Fletch in the film and received positive reviews for his performance and comedic timing.
-It was released theatrically on September 16, 2022, and will land on Showtime on October 28, 2022.
-Also in 2022, Hamm was cast in a lead role as Roy in the upcoming fifth season of the FX black comedy crime drama anthology series Fargo, reuniting him with series creator/showrunner Noah Hawley, whom he'd previously worked with on Legion (2018) and Lucy in the Sky (2019).
+It was released theatrically on September 16, 2022, and premiered on Showtime on October 28, 2022.
+The following year he joined the Apple TV+ drama series The Morning Show, appearing alongside Jennifer Aniston and Reese Witherspoon.